Gustavhlima/Desafio_LH_Data_Engineer/README.md

 databricks bundle deploy -t prod
 ```

-## Conclusion
+## Final Considerations
-The project met the challenge requirements, demonstrating technical skills in setting up infrastructure, developing data pipelines, and automating processes in Databricks.
-This was an opportunity to consolidate knowledge gained during the Lighthouse program.
+This project successfully met the challenge requirements, demonstrating technical skills in setting up infrastructure, developing data pipelines, and automating processes in Databricks.
+The structured approach ensured efficiency in data extraction, transformation, and validation.
+The use of Terraform, Databricks, and automation techniques allowed the creation of a scalable and well-documented data pipeline that can be extended for future enhancements.